jakuzzibubbles/shell_scripting/README.md

 # Backup

-This script allows you to quickly and easily create backups of a directory on your system.
-It prompts you to specify the directory you want to backup and the destination directory for the backups.
+A script to quickly and easily create backups of a directory on your system.
+It prompts to specify the directory you want to backup and the destination directory for the backups.

 ## Usage